eQosys/QINP/docs/keywords.md

 Spaces are used to group functions/variables/etc.
 Symbols with the same name may exists in different spaces.
 When resolving a symbol reference.
 The most local symbol with a matching name is used.
-The preceding `::` operator is used to access a symbo from the global scope.
+The preceding `.` operator is used to access a symbol from the global scope.
 Spaces can be nested.

 #### Usage